My History With Deva

 If you wanted to be in the curl salon scene, you had to jump through Deva’s hoops because they had already cornered the market.
 With little enthusiasm, I paid for each of my staff to become curl certified.
 As an owner I knew if a stylist left, they took that certification I paid for with them, but I can’t be everything education wise to my staff.
 The conditioning and styling portions of Deva worked well, so I did it.

-In 2017 the brand sold for $300 million, and I feel that’s when things went downhill.
+Even if you were certified which is unreal.
+In 2017 the brand sold for $300 million, and I feel that’s when things really went downhill.
 They seemed more product driven, versus the original “curl care” focus they touted.
 Deva pumped out new products like crazy.
 Too many!
 It was already hard to stay on top of what we had so I kept what we carried limited to what we knew.
 Continuing product education was supposed to be included in the certification costs.
 I’ve tried getting an updated Deva product class for years.
-Unless I wanted to pay to get more stylists certified, they’d only have a product knowledge class to my existing Deva stylists.
+Unless I wanted to pay to get more stylists certified, they’d not do any new product knowledge class with my existing Deva stylists.

 By this time the brand had grown to have a massive following, but education is key in our industry.
 Without it, error and failure occur.
 Education didn’t seem important to them any longer.
-It’s important to me, so we were already phasing out Deva before this “scandal” broke.
+It’s important to me, so we were already phasing out Deva before this 2020 class action lawsuit “scandal” broke.
 It was a lesson to follow my gut instinct if a brand’s core philosophy is not in line with ours.
-We risked looking uninformed by advising people to shampoo, though it directly conflicted with the brands philosophy.
-People came here because they searched Deva, but I was responsible for Studio 39, not Deva.
+Though people may have found us by searching for Deva Curl online, I was responsible for Studio 39, not Deva.

 Build Up Concerns Build